Dr. Babineau of Goryeb Children’s Hospital has no relevant financial relationships to disclose.)

 Cyclic vomiting syndrome is considered 1 of the functional abdominal disorders and migraine variants.
 It is typified by stereotyped intense bouts of vomiting, at least 4 times per hour, lasting for hours to days followed by stretches of wellness.
 It has been recognized in children for over 100 years and it is being recognized as a condition that affects adults as well.
-Its pathophysiology is still not well understood, however, identification of autonomic and mitochondrial dysfunction have helped towards a better understanding.
+Its pathophysiology is still not well understood; however, identification of autonomic and mitochondrial dysfunction has helped towards a better understanding.

 • Cyclic vomiting syndrome should be considered in any person with stereotyped episodes of vomiting with interspersed wellness.